Knowledge Base

 on the Resource Interchange File Format (RIFF), which stores audio files

-developers to freely move audio files between platforms for processing.
+This allows content developers to freely move audio files between platforms

 What is WMA format?